About Us Solutions Business Type Contacts Support

 Card-on-File: What It Is & How It Boosts Checkout

-There are two types of card-on-file transactions:
+Also, there are two types of card-on-file payments:

 • Use their debit or credit card at a POS terminal and sign a receipt

-• Fill out a form online
+• Fill in a form online

 • Share their bank card details during a phone call

-Card-on-File Advantages
+Card-on-File Advantages for a Business

 Card-on-File: What It Is & How It Boosts Checkout

 • Improving the cash flow.
 An efficient checkout process promotes a more consistent cash flow.
-In addition, CoF creates an opportunity for businesses to offer subscription plans and ensures the invoices are paid on time.
+In addition, CoF creates an opportunity for merchants to offer subscription plans and ensures the invoices are paid on time.

-Main CoF Challenges
+Main Card-on-File Challenges

 Card-on-File: What It Is & How It Boosts Checkout

-Use Cases of CoF Payments
+Use Cases of Card-on-File Payments

 Card-on-File: What It Is & How It Boosts Checkout